Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

     *   Click Add in the Node Group dialog window to add an existing Node to this Node Group.
     *   A Node Group may contain one or more Nodes.
 *   See [Nodes and node groups](../../../developers/defining-an-app-model/services/nodes-and-node-groups.md) for more information

+**Permissions**
+To make an analysis or data mart; make sure you have permissions to create an analysis or data mart.
+Make sure the user of the analysis has read & execute permissions to the analysis and data mart.

+**Genus Configuration**
+Try typing the “Virtual Directory” of a data set with only lower case letters